-Class members whose timely filed applications are still pending or who have received a notice of proposed termination of the approval of their applications, may (but are not required to) submit a NWIRP Class Member Worksheet to the USCIS.
-Such NWIRP Class Member Worksheet, together with any available copies of their timely filed applications, receipts, and any notices that the former INS or the USCIS sent them regarding their applications to NWIRP Worksheet, USCIS, California Service Center, 24000 Avila Rd.
+Class members whose timely filed applications are still pending or who have received a notice of proposed termination of the approval of their applications, may (but are not required to) submit a NWIRP Class Member Worksheet (Exhibit 2) to the USCIS.
+Such NWIRP Class Member Worksheet, together with any available copies of their timely filed applications, receipts, and any notices that the former INS or the USCIS sent them regarding their applications are to be sent to: NWIRP Worksheet, USCIS, California Service Center, 24000 Avila Rd.
 2nd Fl., Room 2312, Laguna Niguel, CA 92677.